jwon114/sign-up-form/README.md

 # Sign Up Form
-My attempt at replicating Facebook's sign up form.
+My attempt at replicating Facebook's sign up form complete with validations.
 My desire to practice React and forms was the motivation behind this.
 This is purely a front end design, it does not submit any data.

+* react-hook-form form validations
+* yup object schema validation

 ![Sign Up Form](https://github.com/jwon114/sign-up-form/raw/master/screenshots/sign-up-form.png)